sdispater/orator/docs/basic_usage.rst

 Query logging
 -------------

-Eloquent can log all queries that are executed.
+Orator can log all queries that are executed.
 By default, this is turned off to avoid unnecessary overhead, but if you want to activate it you can either add a ``log_queries`` key to the config dictionary: